“Why don’t you just teleport us there? It would be a lot faster,” Jesse said as he fastened his seatbelt in the passenger seat.

 Jesse placed a palm on my shoulder.
 “Sorry to interject but may I borrow him for a short moment?
 Wynona needs us in the kitchen.”

 My body moved before I could think.
 “Let’s see what help we can offer her, then.”

 I excused myself and headed off into the kitchen with Jesse behind me.
 Wynona was bustling about with her chef and helper.
 She stopped and turned to us questioningly.

 “Are you guys here to help?”
 She asked, chuckling.

 Wynona raised an eyebrow.
 “From what?”

-Jessie nodded his head towards the drawing room.
-Wynona’s expression turned surprised.
+Jesse nodded his head towards the drawing room.
+Wynona’s expression turned to surprise.
 “Oh.”

 “Well, we can talk to Heidi for you,” she quipped.